awetscherek/t2star_inhomogeneity/README.md

 ```julia
 using Revise
 ```

+Then you should be set up to work through the scripts - I made two examples, one using a 3D NUFFT with CUDA, one with a 2D NUFFT without CUDA.

 The best viewer that I've come across for complex-valued multi-dimensional data is the MATLAB tool arrShow (https://github.com/tsumpf/arrShow, command `as`).
 BART contains readcfl.m and writecfl.m to load .cfl data into MATLAB and display it.